parrotgeek1/TI-Nspire/nLoader/README.txt

 My code to jump to the loader had to be exactly 8 bytes, otherwise it would crash.
 I don't know why this is, but I would guess it has to do with CPU caches.

-On Firebird emulating HW-W it didn't work for me; it restarted the exploit by itself, and then claimed "wrong boot2 version".
-It works on real hardware, and this might have been fixed in a newer Firebird version, but I haven't checked.
+On Firebird emulating HW-W it doesn't work; it restarts the exploit by itself, and then claims "wrong boot2 version".
+It works on real hardware, and I have no idea why this happens.